enyu-hsu/vscode-debbugging/README.md

 You can checkout your graph in TensorBoard, which will look like this:
 ![](images/UNet.png)

-You can click on blocks or nodes to expend them and learn more details
+You can click on blocks or nodes to expand them and learn more details
 ![](images/graph_details.png)

 #### Export as ONNX model